OSC/ood-documentation/develop/_sources/customizations.rst.txt

 While Maintenance mode is active, Apache will not serve requests for paths outside the ``/public/maintenance/*`` wildcard.
 Instead, it will serve the ``/var/www/ood/public/maintenance/index.html`` file, which you can change or brand to be your own.
 Changes to this file will persist through upgrades.
-Any assets (e.g., images, stylesheets, or javascript) needed by the HTML file should be placed in the ``/var/www/ood/public/maintenance/`` directory.
+Any assets (e.g., images, stylesheets, or JavaScript) needed by the HTML file should be placed in the ``/var/www/ood/public/maintenance/`` directory.
 You can also put symbolic links into the ``/var/www/ood/public/maintenance/`` directory, if you want to reuse assets located elsewhere in your file system.